-Craft Beer Tap carries its own distinctive selection of European beers, along with some hard-to-find craft guest beers and a substantial bottled selection.
-They also offer a full food menu, and they stay open quite late - 4am on Friday and Saturday nights and 2am on weeknights.
+Craft Beer Tap carries a selection of mostly German, Czech and Belgian beers on tap along with some unusual craft beers from the US and a substantial bottled selection.
+They're worth knowing about for their late-night hours - until 4am on Friday and Saturday nights and 2am on weeknights.- and they offer a full food menu.

-The food menu features fish and chips, fried chicken, chile con carne, pizzas and pastas, and of course sausages - typical pub fare, competently prepared and well suited to a beer-drinking party rather than a fancy dinner.
-If you plan to settle in for the evening here it's worth inspecting the various party menus, some of which feature multi-course meals plus an open bar.
+Hungry beer drinkers can choose from fish and chips, fried chicken, chile con carne, pizzas, pastas and plenty of different sausages - typical pub fare, competently prepared and well suited to a beer-drinking party rather than a fancy dinner.
+If you plan to settle in for the evening it's worth inspecting the various party menus, some of which feature multi-course meals plus an open bar.

-The twenty or so taps dispense beers from Germany, Belgium, Czech Republic, the UK and the US, including a half-dozen guest beers and a roster of thirteen regular offerings.
-Most draft beers are available in 250ml, 330ml and 1-liter sizes, starting from around Y650-700 for small glasses.
+The twenty or so taps dispense beers imported by the bar's parent company, so they're a bit different from what you'll find in other beer bars around town.
+Most regular draft beers are available in 250ml, 330ml and 1-liter sizes, starting from around Y650-700 for small glasses.

-Guest beers typically start at around Y1100 for a small glass, and they tend to be more unusual and hard to find in Tokyo.
-You can also choose from two dozen Belgian beers by the bottle and dozens more from the rest of the world.
+Guest beers typically start at around Y1100 for a small glass, and they tend to be more unusual finds.
+There are also two dozen Belgian beers by the bottle and dozens more from the rest of the world.

 The spacious dining room is festively decorated with beer signage, while a TV monitor in one corner shows sports matches.
 Budget around Y3000-4000 for dinner with drinks.
 If you're just popping in for a drink or two, note that there's a Y300 per person table charge.